-- Click on Start > Click on Power icon.
+- Click on Start > Click on the Power icon.

-- Select Restart option and the computer will reboot.
+- Select the Restart option, and the computer will reboot.

 2. Delete Cache (Battle.net)

-A corrupted cache file can also cause issues with the game launch or gameplay.
-It’s better to clear the cache for once and check for the issue again.
+A corrupted cache file can also cause game launch or gameplay issues.
+It’s better to clear the cache once and check for the issue again.